 Custom search engines has undoubtedly become one of the coolest features of any modern browser.
 With just a few keystrokes, you can search a website of your choice (eg. TheWindowsClub.com) right from your address bar and carry out a custom Google search for the site’s articles.
 Here’s how to go about in Windows!

-Add favorite Website to Chrome Custom Search Engine
+Add favorite Website to Edge or Chrome Custom Search Engine

 Assuming, you are using the Chrome browser, visit the website for which you’d like to set up a search shortcut and find the site’s internal search box.
 For instance, here, I am using The Windows Club.
 The steps remain same for most sites with internal search boxes.